wp-plugins/woocommerce-checkout-manager/readme.txt

 = Add New fields function =
 Request for adding new fields to the checkout page has been introduced.
 All you have to do is click the "Add New field" button and a drop down box will show allowing you to set the new field name which is "Label" and to set the example in the field which is "Placeholder."

-Placeholder allows the customer, the ability to get the feel of what exactly is this field about.
+* Placeholder allows the customer, the ability to get the feel of what exactly is this field about.

+= Control each field Required Attribute =
+Add or Remove required attribute from each new field created.

 = Re-order fields =
-You can now re-order the fields in the options panel.
+You can now re-order the fields on the checkout page from the options panel.

 == Installation ==